 “This is the kind of opportunity that comes maybe once in a lifetime,” says Canton’s Mayor Zeb Smathers.
 “We are ecstatic about using this gift of land worth more than $3 million to leverage additional grants and funding sources to create a very special, easily accessible park for Canton, Haywood County, and all of Western North Carolina.
 This substantial gift presents a unique opportunity to help bring resources into the region.
 With potential for a new gateway to outdoor recreation, economic development, and continued conservation of our natural landscape, this project is truly a win-win for everyone.”

-Environmental design firm Equinox will lead a public input process to help identify the best uses and highest outdoor recreational needs for the area, and the company Elevated Trail Design will help implement features identified by public input into a blend that works well for residents, visitors, the local economy, and conservation.
+Environmental design firm Equinox is leading a public input process for the Town of Canton to help identify the best uses and highest outdoor recreational needs for the area, and the company Elevated Trail Design is helping implement features identified by public input into a blend that works well for residents, visitors, the local economy, and conservation.
 An advisory committee of community members has been assembled to help guide the process, including public input.
-The public is encouraged to submit initial opinions on park use and design through an online survey now through June 26.

 “Haywood County is very grateful to SAHC for their vision and commitment to this project,” said David Francis, Haywood Recreation and Economic Development program administrator.
 “We are particularly excited about the opportunity to leverage this gift for additional funding for park design.
 The very generous donation of the protected lands by SAHC along with the access to the site from Hwy 19/23 means that we can concentrate our resources on the infrastructure for an outdoor recreation park for our citizens and visitors alike.”